-Over the years, I’ve tried to teach my kids to be grateful for what they have; however, I still hear comments from my daughters (ages 14 & 19) about how our house isn’t big enough, or my car isn’t good enough.
-My quick response to both of them is always the same: When you have a job, you can buy what you like.
-My long-term goal is to continue to show them how to be grateful for what they’ve received.
+Over the years, I’ve tried to teach my kids to be grateful for what they have; however, I still hear comments from my daughters about something not being good enough.
+Even though they are grown, my goal remains the same: to continue to show them how to be grateful for what they’ve received.

 Here are some tips below to teach your kids how to be thankful this holiday season and all year round:

-2. Don’t buy everything on their Christmas list.
+2. Don’t buy everything on their wish list.
 It’s natural to feel the need to buy your kids every present on the list.
-When my oldest daughter was young, I stood in the cold in front of Toys R Us so I could buy her the Barbie Dream House.
+When my oldest daughter was young, my wife and I stood in the cold in front of Toys R Us so we could buy her the Barbie Dream House.
 Unfortunately, the more you give, the more they want.

-Talk to your kids about their Christmas lists.
+Talk to your kids about their lists.
 Find out what they really want, then prioritize the list accordingly.
-If you buy everything on their lists, they won’t appreciate everything they received.
+They won’t appreciate everything they've received if you buy everything on their lists.
 If you buy the presents that are the most meaningful, you can teach them to be thankful for what they received.
-I always try to teach my children it’s about quality, not quantity.
+I always try to teach my children that it’s about quality, not quantity.

-3. Skin in the game.
-When they have no skin in the game, they want everything.
-If you make them use their own money, it’s interesting how fast they change their tune.
+3. Teach them the value of money.
+If you make them use their own money, it’s interesting to see how fast they change their tune.
 When kids have to save for something they really want, it helps teach them that money doesn’t grow on trees.
 It also teaches them to appreciate what they have.
 Moreover, when the day comes to make that big purchase, they can feel good about it.

 4. Encourage them to volunteer.
-Volunteering at a local charity and serving those in need can be an amazing experience.
-It can help them put things in perspective and teach them to be grateful for what they have.
+Volunteering at a local charity and serving those in need can be a fantastic experience.
+It can help them put things in perspective.
 Volunteering also allows you to have meaningful conversations before, during, and after an event.